 Documentum on AWS

 Documentum allows customers to adopt new AWS deployments, while continuing to support legacy environments and hybrid implementations.
 Cloud is the future for data management and enterprise workloads, and OpenText encourages customers to consider the cloud over an on-premises solution.

 The Documentum platform and client UI components are delivered as Helm charts for easy deployments to Kubernetes.
 The cloud-native technology enables continuous updates to accelerate deployment, reduce the upgrade risk, and access new features.

-Documentum is certified to run on Amazon Elastic Kubernetes Service (Amazon EKS) that gives customers the flexibility to start, run, and scale Kubernetes applications on AWS or on-premises.
+Customers can deploy Documentum on Amazon Elastic Kubernetes Service (Amazon EKS), which gives customers the flexibility to start, run, and scale Kubernetes applications on AWS or on premises.
 Amazon EKS helps provide highly-available and secure clusters and automates key tasks such as patching, node provisioning, and updates.